+So what is miso?
 Back in episode 176 we talked about the amazing benefits of fermented foods.
-One of the foods we discussed back then was miso.
+One of the foods we discussed was miso.

-This latest episode of the Vegetarian Zen is all about miso.
-I had no clue about miso until I became a vegetarian; I didn’t even know it existed!
+To be honest, I had no clue what it was until I became a vegetarian; I didn’t even know it existed!
 This is a great example of how becoming a vegetarian expanded my food choices and experiences.
-You can listen to our discussion here…
+You can listen to our discussion about miso here…

 …or read on below for a quick summary.